Business tax extensions: How to file and why they’re important

 Don’t want to tackle filing an extension alone?
 Get help with your small business taxes from the team at Block Advisors.

-Why filing a business tax extension in 2022 is important
+Why filing a business tax extension is important

 Why should you care about learning how to file an extension for your business’ taxes?
 If you don’t take action on your tax return on or before tax day, you could be subject to penalties.
 If you file your federal tax return late and owe tax with the return, two penalties may apply.